simonajmiller/simonajmiller.github.io/index.md

 title: about me
 ---

-here i will put the information about myself. this should go on the homepage for my website :-)
+here is where i will put information about myself